 Like many patients, the Garden Grove woman was hesitant.
 But after discussions with her cancer team and son, Iker, who has been by her side throughout her long cancer journey, she agreed.

 “I had already been through the worst with my initial breast cancer treatment,” she says.
 “I felt terrible then, but this seemed easier.
 I had a chance to feel a lot better.
 Why wouldn’t I give it a try?”

 Bustamante was first diagnosed with stage II cancer in her left breast in 2008.
 She underwent a mastectomy, endured six months of chemotherapy and took tamoxifen, a hormone therapy that blocks estrogen, for eight years.

-In 2016, she was involved in a car crash and was taken to UCI Medical Center, where X-rays and imaging scans showed a broken shoulder bone and the presence of cancer in her bones.
+In 2016, she was injured in a car crash and was taken to UCI Medical Center, where X-rays and imaging scans showed a broken shoulder bone and the presence of malignant cells in her bones.
 She was advised to have her regular doctor check for a recurrence of her cancer but that didn’t happen.

-The physician referred Bustamante to Parajuli, who specializes specializes in breast cancer treatment.
-In December 2019, he started her on a standard-of-care treatment for metastatic breast cancer: a daily dose of ribociclib (an enzyme inhibitor that disrupts cancer cell growth) and injections of the estrogen-blocking drug fulvestrant every 28 days.
+The physician referred Bustamante to Parajuli, who specializes in breast cancer care.
+In December 2019, he started her on the standard-of-care treatment for metastatic breast cancer: a daily dose of ribociclib (an enzyme inhibitor that disrupts cancer cell growth) and injections of the estrogen-blocking drug fulvestrant every 28 days.

-When she joined the clinical trial in November 2020, she got the investigational agent copanlisib, an enzyme inhibitor that may also limit tumor cell growth and delay progression of metastatic breast cancer, along with fulvestrant and the enzyme blocker abemaciclib.
+When she enrolled in the clinical trial in November 2020, she began receiving an investigational agent called copanlisib, an enzyme inhibitor that may also limit tumor cell growth and delay progression of metastatic breast cancer, along with fulvestrant and another the enzyme blocker, abemaciclib.